Aarif123456/image_repository_api/README.md

 * Description
 * File name - Since, code will always be updated even if the read me isn't
 * Parameter list -including which method to use such as POST, GET or REQUEST(both)
-* httpie command with expected result format to validate the listed information about the endpoint

 ## Format ##